 It was obvious to every reader that we were supposed to be seeing parallels and drawing conclusions about the similarities and contrasts between these three characters.
 In fact, it seemed implied that we were supposed to be actively looking for such similarities and contrasts.

-At the same time, there appeared to be a second continuum, which I will call the “Dumbledore’s Men” continuum, chugging along through the background which consisted of Hagrid-»Snape-»Potter and which was defined by an apparently personal alliance/relationship between each of these characters with Albus Dumbledore.
+At the same time, there appeared to be a second continuum, which I will call the “Dumbledore’s Men” continuum, chugging along through the background which consisted of Hagrid-»Snape-»Potter and which was defined by an apparently personal alliance/relationship between each of these characters and Albus Dumbledore.
 And all three of these alliances/relationships were established when the junior partner was assumed to be young.

 And it seemed to me that if we were supposed to be looking for patterns and similarities between the characters of either continuum, let alone both of them, maybe we were supposed to be trying to fill in some blanks.